- 4 days of ski touring in remote wilderness area

 NB: For this tour it is necessary to arrive in Alta the day before to overnight locally (not included).
 For accommodation before/after the tour, very comfortable camping domes are available at the ski touring centre and this is a very convenient option, especially before the tour.
 We are happy to suggest other options for accommodation in town.

-There is an introductory/planning meeting at the ski touring centre approx. 6km outside Alta at around 14.00-16.00 (depending on guests' arrival arrangements) the day before the tour begins.
+NB: There is an introductory/planning meeting at the ski touring centre approx. 6km outside Alta at 19.00 the day before the tour begins.
 This is an essential part of the tour and attendance is compulsory.
 During the meeting you will discuss the tour ahead and the weather forecast.
 You will check the equipment and any communal items to be carried or hired items will be distributed.
 Please arrive in Alta in good time to attend this meeting.
-Transfer between Alta town and the meeting is included.
+Transfer between Alta town or airport and the meeting is included.
 A simple meal of soup and bread will be served during the meeting.

 Time spent skiing to cover the daily distances may vary greatly depending on factors such as weather and the ability of the group.
 It is the intention to take the tour at a relaxed and enjoyable pace - you have the whole day to reach your destination.
 As a very general guide, a typical group will cover around 3.5km per hour of skiing.